Zerobeings/learn/README.md

 > Zerb gm ☕️ is set up to function as a progressive web application (A2HS).
 Zerb gm ☕️ is the gateway to Market gm ☕️.

 The manifest.webmanifest is deployed as shown below.
-Adjust these parameters when customizing the marketplace with your NFT collection branding and colorsheme.
+Adjust these parameters when customizing the marketplace with your NFT collection branding and color scheme.
 This configuration will allow the webapp to be full screen when launched from the phone icon link giving the user a phone app like experience.

 ```html
 {